— Environment —

 It is unthinkable not to have a series on climate change and the environment.
 For those who don't know yet, what we call the environment is important to humans, but not for the planet and life in general.

-The planet has been rotating around its axis for 4.6 billion years and life has been there for about 4 billion years.
-Humanity won't influence that.
+The planet has been spinning around its axis for 4.6 billion years and life has been there for about 4 billion years.
+Humanity won't change that.
 Nature can withstand quite a lot, if human wellbeing is not considered.
 Even a meteorite impact did not kill all life.

 So why is the environment important to us?

 Because the environment, at least for humans, is bounded by what is called the planetary boundaries.
-These delineate the conditions necessary to make - and keep - human life possible and pleasant.
-This includes a certain concentration of oxygen.
-And water that is not acid.
+These delineate the conditions necessary to make - and keep - human life possible, safe and pleasant.
+This includes a certain concentration of oxygen, a range of temperatures and water with a neutral acidity.
 Our metabolism and food pyramid depend on it.
-It's not just about diesel versus petrol.

 Read more (click on the image to go to the article):